complexphoton/MESTI.m/examples/1d_distributed_bragg_reflector/README.md

 # Distributed Bragg reflector

-Example of an alternating sequence of layers of two dielectric material (also called a distributed Bragg reflector (DBR)) using SCSA
+Example of an alternating sequence of layers of two dielectric material (also called a distributed Bragg reflector (DBR))

 Use MESTI2S() to compute